ralfspoeth/json/README.md

 A modern Java library for parsing JSON into **immutable data structures** and serializing them back to text.
-It features a robust parser, a fluent builder API, efficient UTF-8 serialization, and powerful query functions to transform JSON elements into your Java objects.
+It features a robust parser, a fluent builder API, efficient UTF-8 serialization, and powerful query functions to transform JSON elements into any Java objects.

 ## Goals